 a.
-101.14 vehicle trips per 1,000 square feet of gross floor area for the AM peak hours and a.
-88.99 vehicles trips per 1,000 square feet of gross floor area for the AM peak hours and b.
-43.38 during the PM peak hours.
+101.14 vehicle trips per 1,000 square feet of gross floor area for the AM peak hours and b.
+36.31 during the PM peak hours.

-- b.
-36.31 during the PM peak hours. - 2.
-Land Use number 937 within the ITE Manual provides trip generation rates for a coffee/donut shop with a drive-through window.
+2. Land Use number 937 within the ITE Manual provides trip generation rates for a coffee/donut shop with a drive-through window.
 It was determined that, on the average, such a use generates: